Modern Slavery Act 2015

 What we have done

-All Ingeus's organisations are committed to eradicating modern slavery and human trafficking.
+The Ingeus Group of companies, which operates across 10 countries, is committed to eradicating modern slavery and human trafficking.
 Our efforts include the following:

 Ingeus UK has written policies which serve to address the requirements of the Modern Slavery Act 2015.
 These include:

-Code of Conduct
+- Code of Conduct

-Equality and diversity
+- Equality and diversity

-Recruitment and selection
+- Recruitment and selection

 UK supplier network and delivery partners